jsvenson/swl-notes/Secret World Notes.md

 City Hall second floor filing cabinet.
 Q3 2002.
 Then it's off to the police station to check on the file of Larry Checkon.
 And then `/reset`.

-While still deaad, you can see a white raven on top of a squad car outside the police station.
+While still dead, you can see a white raven on top of a squad car outside the police station.
 It will fly off; follow it.

     One for sorrow
     Two for joy